RodrigoPAml/CouponManager/README.md

 # CuponManager

-A windows form application created to help my father manage promotion coupons of udemy
+A windows form application created to help manage promotion coupons of udemy by creating templated emails with promocional coupons

+- It handles the number of available cupons each time a email is generated
+- The crud part is to manage the courses with its coupons and save into a csv file each time its used (available uses)
+- The Email part is to generate and email body for each coupon and course selected
+- In this part you can put the email header and footer with coupon contents of the selected courses

 ## Usage